seungwoochoe/dictionanki/README.md

 <br/>
 <br/>
 <img src="https://github.com/SeungwooChoe/macOS-system-dictionary-retriever/blob/main/images/2.png" width="600">
-Then processed text will be automatically written on an opened (or new) TextEdit file.
+Then processed text will be automatically written on the opened (or new) TextEdit file.
 You can add more word-definition sets.
 <br/>
 <br/>
 <img src="https://github.com/SeungwooChoe/macOS-system-dictionary-retriever/blob/main/images/3.png" width="600">
-Finally, import saved text file to the Anki.
+Import saved text file to the Anki.
 This is what it will look like after imported.
 <br/>
 <br/>